 Section 162(m) of the Code imposes limitations on the deductibility for federal income tax purposes of compensation over \$1,000,000 paid to each of our Named Executive Officers in a taxable year.
-Compensation above \$1,000,000 may only be deducted if it is "performance-based compensation" within the meaning of the Code.
-Amounts payable under the STIP can be structured to be performance-based compensation meeting these requirements and, as such, has the opportunity to be fully deductible.
+For taxable years beginning prior to December 31, 2017, compensation above \$1,000,000 may only be deducted if it is "performance-based compensation" within the meaning of the Code.
+However, the exemption from Section 162(m)'s deduction limit for qualified performance-based compensation has been repealed, effective for taxable years beginning after December 31, 2017.
+The repeal means that compensation paid to our covered executive officers in excess of \$1 million will not be deductible even if it was intended to constitute qualified performance-based compensation unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017.
+Historically, while amounts payable under the STIP could be structured to be performance-based compensation meeting these requirements.
 However, the Company has not adopted a policy requiring all compensation to be deductible.
-For 2016, certain compensation to Mr. Lovette (including his bonus) did not qualify as performance-based compensation and was not deductible.
+For 2017, certain compensation to Mr. Lovettee (including his bonus) did not qualify as performance-based compensation and was not deductible.
+The Compensation Committee retains the ability to evaluate the performance of our executive officers and to pay appropriate compensation, even if some or all of it may be non-deductible.